Juan Manuel Hurtado Pérez

-Juan Manuel Hurtado Pérez, better known as Piti Hurtado, is a professional basketball coach, analyst and television commentator.
+Juan Manuel Hurtado Pérez, better known as Piti Hurtado, is a Spanish professional basketball coach, analyst and television commentator.

 Biography

-Born in the city of Cáceres on 24 May 1974, his professional career in the world of basketball began when he joined the now defunct Cáceres C.B. in the ACB league, where he became assistant coach from 2000-2002.
-During the 2002-2003 season, he also collaborated with Utah University.
+Born in the city of Cáceres on 24 May 1974, his professional career in the world of basketball began when he joined the now defunct Cáceres C.B. in the ACB league, where he became assistant coach from 2000 to 2002.
+During the 2002–2003 season, he also collaborated with Utah University.

 His first club as head coach was AB Mérida in the EBA league, which he coached between the 2003 and 2005 seasons.
-Subsequently, in the 2005-06 season he signed for CAI Zaragoza in the LEB league as assistant coach, where he worked under the orders of Alfred Julbe.
+Subsequently, in the 2005–06 season he signed for CAI Zaragoza in the LEB league as assistant coach, where he worked under the orders of Alfred Julbe.

-In 2006, he opened an account on the streaming platform Youtube and began editing and uploading videos related to basketball, tactics and technique.
+In 2006, he opened an account on the streaming platform YouTube and began editing and uploading videos related to basketball, tactics and technique.

-In 2007 he returns to Cáceres to be part of a new project aimed at recovering the elite basketball in the capital of Cáceres, initially as General Manager he is part of Cáceres 2016 that starts the 2007-08 season in the LEB de Plata.
+In 2007 he returns to Cáceres to be part of a new project aimed at recovering the elite basketball in the capital of Cáceres, initially as general manager he is part of Cáceres 2016 that starts the 2007–08 season in the LEB de Plata.
 The bad results lead to the dismissal of the coach, Fede Pozuelo, so Hurtado takes the position of head coach and manages to qualify Cáceres 2016 to play in the play-offs for promotion to the LEB Gold league, although the objective of promotion is not achieved.
-However, after the disappearance of CB Alcudia, Cáceres 2016 acquires its rights to participate in the LEB Gold league, so during the 2008-09 season, Hurtado remains as coach of the Extremadura team in that category.
+However, after the disappearance of CB Alcudia, Cáceres 2016 acquires its rights to participate in the LEB Gold league, so during the 2008–09 season, Hurtado remains as coach of the Extremadura team in that category.

-Hurtado returns to start the 2009/10 season as coach of the first team of Cáceres 2016 in LEB Oro, but the irregular start of the team (balance of 3 wins and 5 defeats) makes him resign after putting his position at the disposal of the club and not finding the expected support and also after deciding not to accept the position of General Manager that was offered to him to continue being part of the Extremadura project.
+Hurtado returns to start the 2009/10 season as coach of the first team of Cáceres 2016 in LEB Oro, but the irregular start of the team (balance of 3 wins and 5 defeats) makes him resign after putting his position at the disposal of the club and not finding the expected support and also after deciding not to accept the position of general manager that was offered to him to continue being part of the Extremadura project.